realrolfje/anonimatron/index.md

 - Multi database, uses SQL92 standards and supports Oracle, PostgreSQL and MySQL out of the box.
 Anonimatron will autodetect the following JDBC drivers: DB2, MsSQL, Cloudscape, Pointbase, Firebird, IDS, Informix, Enhydra, Interbase, Hypersonic, jTurbo, SQLServer and Sybase.
 - 100% free of charge

 Anonimatron is an open source project, and gets better with your help.
 Do you think you have written an interesting extension, do you want to write useful documentation, or do you have other suggestions?
-Please let us now by filing a feature request, a bug report, or join the project at sourceforge.net.
+Please let us now by [filing a feature request, a bug report](https://github.com/realrolfje/anonimatron/issues), or [join the project at github.com](https://github.com/realrolfje/anonimatron).